replicatedhq/kURL/README.md

 ## Contributing

-To hack on the installer for Ubuntu 18.04, you'd spin up an instance then run:
+Spin up an instance for the target OS then run:

 ```
 HOST=<ip or hostname> USER=<me> make watchrsync